MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex1_compliance_roles.md

 ### Task 2 – Explore the Compliance Center

 In this task, you will sign out of the global admin account and sign-in again as Joni Sherman.
-Because Joni Sherman just got the Compliance admin role assigned, her account will be sufficient for most of this labs exercises.
+Because Joni Sherman just got the Compliance admin role assigned, her account will be sufficient for most of this lab's exercises.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.